 What you will study

-This module consists of 11 topics, most of which are phrased as questions to highlight the key scientific skill of enquiry.
-The final topic, ‘Bad science’ brings together the principles of good science practice that you will have learnt throughout the module.
+This module consists of 11 topics, which have questions as titles to help you start thinking like a scientist.
+The final topic, What is ‘Bad science’? brings together the principles of good science practice that you will have learnt throughout the module.

 Topic 1: Can you make a hole in water?

 Water is essential for life as we know it and water has many special properties singling it out from other substances, making it of interest to all scientists.
 This topic will introduce you to some fascinating science including chemistry, earth sciences and physics.

 Topic 2: How do you know what is alive?

 This topic will focus on the biological functions which are used to define ‘life’.
 First you learn about the diversity of living things, and what living organisms are made up of.
 You will learn about the basic functions of life; growth, reproduction, metabolism, and response to stimuli or adaptation to the environment.

 Topic 3: Why does it snow in winter?

 You will gain a basic understanding of what makes the weather on earth, and its seasonal cycle.
 The topic starts with forces, then investigates gravity, and the orbit of Earth around the Sun, and the Moon around Earth.
 Finally the topic looks at how these forces combine to give Earth its distinctive climatic zones.

 Topic 4: Is there life on Mars?